 Rastegari is an extraordinary Kamancheh performer, acclaimed by some of the finest Kamancheh artists and instructors globally, who have certified her as a Master Kamancheh player.
-She is a GMW (Global Musicians Workshop) alumna and a recording artist for the "World Music Institute," contributing to their multiple projects, including music performances, WMI Plus interviews, and podcasts.
+She is a GMW (Global Musicians Workshop) alumna, and collaborated with WMI (World Music Institute), contributing to their multiple projects, including music performances, WMI Plus interviews, and podcasts.
 She was a featured guest speaker at the TEDx event "Oasis: Existence in Nothingness."
+She also recorded a project with "Center for Traditional Music and Dance" (CTMD) in NYC.

 Furthermore, she has composed for over 10 feature films, theaters, and award-winning short films.
 Notably, "Dispirited" earned her the "Best Original Score" award from the Melbourne City Independent Film Awards (MCIFA), and she received a nomination for the original score in the Japan Kadoma Festival for the film "Rotten."
 "A Poetess" also secured the "Best Persian Film" award at WMIFF, USA.
 Rastegari is a valued member of the NYAO (New York Arabic Orchestra) and has had the privilege of performing at the United Nations Headquarters.
 She also contributed as a violin player to recording the music track "Mirage" for "Assassin’s Creed."